By MICK ROBERTS ©

 Established in 1882, the ‘Royal’ continues to trade today at the corner of Wellington and William Streets in the Perth CBD.

-The ambitious teen shared his spare time between studying accountancy, and practicing the piano.
+The ambitious teen shared his spare time between studying accountancy, and playing the piano.
 By 1926, at the age of 22, he had become the youngest hotel manager in Western Australia.

 The Perth Truth reported on August 21 1926 what Hack lacked in age, he made-up for in business acumen.